Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

 A node is selected for $C'$ at the moment when we have processed all of its children.
 To compute this information, our idea is to give every unprocessed node $u$ a token that is initially positioned at its leftmost child.
-The goal is to pass that token over every child of $u$ from left to right until reaching the rightmost child of $u$, at which point we mark $u$ as processed and store it in $C'$.
+Intuitively, the goal is to pass that token over every child of $u$ from left to right until reaching the rightmost child of $u$, at which point we mark $u$ as processed and store it in $C'$.
+More precisely, we iterate over the children in the deterministic order given via the iterate operation provided by the choice dictionary.
 Initially, no node is marked as processed.
 Informally speaking, we run a relay race where the children of a node are the runners.
 Before runners can start their run, they must be marked as processed.
 The initiative to pass the token is driven by the children of $u$.
 Whenever a child $v$ of $u$ is processed, we check if either $v$ is the leftmost child of $u$ or $v$'s left sibling has $u$'s token.
 If so, we move the token to the right sibling $v'$ of $v$ and then to the right sibling of $v'$, etc., as long as the sibling is already marked.
 If all children of~$u$ are processed, $u$ becomes marked and part of $C'$.

 Using Lemma~\ref{lem:balanced-tree} we can jump from a node to its previous and next sibling in constant time.
 Thus, all moves of $u$'s token can be processed in $O(\op{deg}(u))$ time until we insert $u$ in $C'$.
 In total, moving all tokens can be done in $O(n)$ time.
 Based on the ideas above, we get the following lemma.